Zemaxe/AALI/README.md

 Python script for checking the interactions between amino acids and ligands (or amino acids and water molecules).
 More specifically, it checks the distance between each amino acid in a protein model and each ligand (or each water molecule).

-Planned usage:
+## Usage:

+python AALI.py

+Put the script AALI.py into the folder together with the input directory "PDBs" containing pdb files.

-The script will read PDB files from the input directory (default "PDBs"), and save the results into the output directory (default "output").
+The script will read PDB files from the input directory and save the results into the output directory (default "output").

+For addtional options, see argument list and explanations below.

-Planned Functionality:
+## Functionality:

 Outputs a csv file (one or multiple) with all amino acids and additional information on their distances from (or interactions with) ligand(s) and/or water molecules.